-11.13.1 Simple Assignment ( = )
+11.13.1 Simple Assignment (=)

-The static semantics of AssignmentExpression : LeftHandSideExpression = AssignmentExpression are:
+The static semantics of AssignmentExpression: LeftHandSideExpression = AssignmentExpression are:

-- It is a Syntax Error if the AssignmentExpression is contained in strict code and LeftHandSideExpression is the Identifer eval or the Identifer arguments. - It is a Syntax Error if the AssignmentExpression is contained in extended code and the LeftHandSideExpression is the Identifier this or the Identifier super. - It is a Syntax Error if the AssignmentExpression is contained in extended code and the LeftHandSideExpression is a Literal or a FunctionExpression. - It is a Syntax Error if the AssignmentExpression is contained in extended code and the LeftHandSideExpression is an Identifier that does not statically resolve to a declarative environment record binding or if the resolved binding an immutable binding. - It is a Syntax Error if the LeftHandSideExpression is PrimaryExpression : (Expression) and Expression derived a production that would produce a Syntax Error according to these rules.
-This rule is recursively applied. - It is a Syntax Error if the AssignmentExpression is contained in extended code and the LeftHandSideExpression is an ObjectLiteral or an ArrayLiteral and the source code corresponding to LeftHandSideExpresson using cannot be parsed using AssignmentPattern as the goal symbol.
+- It is a Syntax Error if the AssignmentExpression is contained in strict code and LeftHandSideExpression is the Identifier eval or the Identifier arguments. - It is a Syntax Error if the AssignmentExpression is contained in extended code and the LeftHandSideExpression is a Literal or a FunctionExpression. - It is a Syntax Error if the AssignmentExpression is contained in extended code and the LeftHandSideExpression is an Identifier that does not statically resolve to a declarative environment record binding or if the resolved binding an immutable binding. - It is a Syntax Error if the LeftHandSideExpression is PrimaryExpression: (Expression) and Expression derived a production that would produce a Syntax Error according to these rules.
+This rule is recursively applied. - It is a Syntax Error if the AssignmentExpression is contained in extended code and the LeftHandSideExpression is an ObjectLiteral or an ArrayLiteral and the source code corresponding to LeftHandSideExpression cannot be parsed using AssignmentPattern as the goal symbol.

-The production AssignmentExpression : LeftHandSideExpression = AssignmentExpression is evaluated as follows:
+The production AssignmentExpression: LeftHandSideExpression = AssignmentExpression is evaluated as follows:

 - 1. If LeftHandSideExpression is neither an ObjectLiteral nor an ArrayLiteral then - a.
-Let lref be the result of evaluating LeftHandSideExpression. - b.
+Let lref be the result of evaluating LeftHandSideExpression.

+- b.
 Let rref be the result of evaluating AssignmentExpression. - c.
 Let rval be GetValue(rref). - d.
 Call PutValue(lref, rval). - e.
 Return rval. - 2.
 If this is not extended code, throw a ReferenceError exception. - 3.
-Let AssignmentPattern be the parse of the source code corresponding to LeftHandSideExpesson using AssignmentPattern as the goal symbol. - 4.
+Let AssignmentPattern be the parse of the source code corresponding to LeftHandSideExpression using AssignmentPattern as the goal symbol. - 4.
 Let rref be the result of evaluating AssignmentExpression. - 5.
 Let rval be ToObject(GetValue(rref)). - 6.
 Evaluate AssignmentPattern using rval as the obj parameter. - 7.
 Return rval.